Christian050/EVERYTHING-PYTHON/README.md

 # Active
-Python made easy for beginners.
+Python made easy for beginners (Working on this repository).
-Working on this repository.